jacoscaz/treesandrobots.github.io/_posts/2018-12-30-rustduino-pt-1-setting-up-development-environment.md

 ## Install the AVR `rust` toolchain

 Time to install the `rust` toolchain that targets the `AVR` architecture, which is the architecture of the `ATMega328P` that powers the `Arduino UNO`.
-Follow the steps in the [repository's README][4], which I have included below as I've had to slightly adapt them to work on Mac OS.
+I had to make a few small modifications to the steps in the [repository's README][4]:

 ```bash
 # Grab the avr-rust sources